 An environmental permit is required for many projects, including road infrastructure, activities at maritime ports, sewage systems, mining, energy transmission, dams, water development, commercial fishing, tourism services, food processing, commercial construction and others listed in the environmental law of the Ministry of Environment and Natural Resources, MARN.

-U.S. franchise systems operate successfully in many segments, including: hotels, car rentals, accounting, fitness, mailing and shipping, real estate, training, and travel.
-Fast-food franchises and casual dining restaurants have been the most successful, including: Starbucks Coffee Company, Taco Bell, Domino’s Pizza, Red Mango, Denny’s, Ruby Tuesday, TCBY, Olive Garden, Panda Express, and Smashburger.
+U.S. franchise systems operate successfully in many segments, including: hotels, car rentals, accounting, fitness, mailing and shipping, real estate, training, credit cards, and travel.
+Fast-food franchises and casual dining restaurants have been the most successful, including: Starbucks Coffee Company, Taco Bell, Domino’s Pizza, Denny’s, Olive Garden, Panda Express, Pizza Hut, and KFC.

 There is no specific law or government agency that regulates franchise operations or contracts in El Salvador.
 CAFTA-DR enhanced protection for U.S. brands and trademarks, removed technical barriers for U.S. exports and provided alternative dispute resolutions for U.S. companies doing business in El Salvador.